A general epistemology of cognition and consciousness V.13.2

 The scientific process of proposing a hypothesis, testing predictions, evaluating results and reformulating theories has produced a set of fine regularities that help us define specific and fundamental conditions.
 Theories have to make testable predictions that can be replicated in order to continually refine and advance our knowledge of patterns of regularities in the environment.
 The physical and temporal variables within experiments are necessarily limited by the physical and temporal exigencies of human perceptual phenomenology and correlated extrapolations from technologies that extend our perception.

 But hypotheses can also be developed using systems theory and the non-equilibrium thermodynamics of a closed system model of the universe.
-The statistical thermodynamics of that model can be applied to all macrostates over time and therefor can be used to form hypotheses of a dynamic whole system with open subsystems that can be tested within larger subsystem processes.
+The statistical thermodynamics of that model can be applied to all macro-states over time and therefor can be used to form hypotheses of a dynamic whole system with open subsystems that can be tested within larger subsystem processes.

 Biomes, species and organisms are defined in systems theory as open systems within a closed system universe, a framework that integrates thermodynamics, information theory and evolutionary theory.
 The fundamental evolutionary process is the constant non-equilibrium change from low entropy to a relatively higher entropy state because the second law of thermodynamics states that the total entropy of a closed system can only increase over time.
 Biological open systems paradoxically conform to the second law of thermodynamics by using free energy (energy in the environment available to perform thermodynamic work) to decrease entropy within their boundary and increase entropy outside their boundary.
-In terms of information theory entropy is a relational artifact (information of possible external states) of biological open systems persisting as counter-evolutionary adaptations to an expanding universe.
+In terms of information theory entropy is the relational artifact (information of possible external states) of biological open systems persisting as counter-evolutionary adaptations to an expanding universe.

 The non-equilibrium evolution to a generally higher entropy state includes areas of relatively constant temperature and pressure where available free energy drives autocatalytic chemical processes to form cycles of complex molecular bonds.
 The bonds of these molecules become irreversible only if free energy and basic elements are available to produce a dissipative thermodynamic system.(England) Autocatalytic cycles that can use available elements and free energy most efficiently and outcompete other processes are naturally selected to persist.
 The irreversible molecular bonds produced by these dissipative cycles may be the basis of perception, memory, genetic replication and the biological reduction of entropy.